AbirSh0/sitemap-crawler/README.md

 # sitemap-crawler
-A simple singpe-threaded web crawler that processes XML sitemaps and visits each URL contained within
+A simple single-threaded web crawler that processes XML sitemaps and visits each URL contained within